-- Support the Council's role in prevention, and uphold the role of its investigating mechanisms in ending impunity, and providing justice to survivors, such as the Independent International Commission of Inquiry on Ukraine. - Continue to promote a human rights-based approach to digital technologies, particularly the concept of digital humanism to end the use of digital surveillance tools to silence activists and protesters. - Ensure the economic empowerment of women and protect their rights while working towards ratification and implementation of the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence.
+Support the Council's role in prevention, and uphold the role of its investigating mechanisms in ending impunity, and providing justice to survivors, such as the Independent International Commission of Inquiry on Ukraine.
+Continue to promote a human rights-based approach to digital technologies, particularly the concept of digital humanism to end the use of digital surveillance tools to silence activists and protesters.

+Ensure the economic empowerment of women and protect their rights while working towards ratification and implementation of the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence.

-- Cooperate to promote human rights in the environmental context to ensure people live in a safe, clean, healthy, and sustainable environment. - Work towards the accreditation of the Ombudsman's Office as a national human rights institution to promote and evaluate the effective implementation of international human rights standards, and cooperation with civil society organisations at the national level in accordance with the Paris Principles. - Set up an independent institute of the Defender of the Rights of the Child to monitor the implementation of the Convention on the Rights of the Child. - Analyse the ratification of the Optional Protocol to the International Covenant on Economic, Social, and Cultural Rights on communications from individuals. - Implement the Czech Republic gender equality strategy for 2021-2030 by ensuring engagement with civil society to set up strategic priorities aiming for the protection of human rights by all LGBTI+ persons, and eliminate the condition of sterilisation for legal gender recognition. - Continue to promote social integration, political participation, emancipation, fair treatment, and equal opportunities for the Roma population.
+- Cooperate to promote human rights in the Advocate for a coordinated UN-led approach in addressing the causes of human trafficking, including poverty, unemployment, the lack of educational opportunities, social exclusion, and marginalisation. - Work towards the accreditation of the Ombudsman's Office as a national human rights institution to promote and evaluate the effective implementation of international human rights standards, and cooperation with civil society organisations at the national level in accordance with the Paris Principles. - Set up an independent institute of the Defender of the Prevent and improve investigation of cybercrimes and strengthening capacities in law enforcement and the judiciary. - Analyse the ratification of the Optional Protocol to Promote the independence of the judiciary in conformity with the National Strategy for Prevention of Cultural Rights on communications from individuals.
+Promote the independence of the judiciary in conformity with the National Strategy for Prevention of Corruption and Conflict of Interest (2021-2025). - Implement the Czech Republic gender equality strategy for 2021-2030 by ensuring engagement with civil society to set up strategic priorities aiming for the protection of human rights by all LGBTI+ persons, and eliminate the condition of sterilisation for legal gender recognition.
+Commit to the full implementation of the Roma Inclusion Strategy (2022-2030).
+Promote and protect gender equality and further support women's and girls' empowerment to achieve the goals of the National Strategy for Gender Equality 2022-2027. - Continue to promote social integration, political participation, emancipation, fair treatment, and equal opportunities for the Roma population.